NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/firestore/firestore-10.png)

-Document snapshot contains the values in form of a map, accesible via `GetData` function, as well as a reference to the original document and metadata values (`IsFromCache` and `HasPendingWrites`).
+Document snapshot contains the values in form of a map, accessible via `GetData` function, as well as a reference to the original document and metadata values (`IsFromCache` and `HasPendingWrites`).

 To change the document data, you can use the `SetData` function, providing the fields to set in the document.